We also

 of New York

-Players of Queens, The Fifth Avenue Theatre of New York)
+The Woodside Players of Queens, The Fifth Avenue Theatre of New York)

 Since 2013, ELT has been presenting a festival of short plays